Unveiling Light-Quark Yukawa Flavor Structure via Dihadron Fragmentation at Lepton Colliders

 The projected constraints on the light-quark Yukawa couplings $(y_{u},y_{d})$ are estimated from the azimuthal asymmetries in Eq.~\eqref{eq:SSA} through a $\chi^2$ analysis,

 where the uncertainties are dominated by the statistical errors from Eq.~\eqref{eq:stats} and the $i$ runs over all independent bins and observables to combine the constraints.

 Figure~\ref{Fig:Limit} shows the 68\% confidence level limits for the $\pi^\pm$ (red), $K^\pm$ (blue), and $p/\bar{p}$ (green) associated production channels, along with the combined result in gray.
-The limits indicate that the $K^\pm$ channel is primarily sensitive to the up-quark Yukawa coupling, while the $\pi^\pm$ and $p/\bar{p}$ channels yield constraint bands with opposite slopes.
-Combining all single hadron channels is therefore essential to disentangle the flavor dependence, leading to typical upper limits of $\mathcal{O}(10^{-4})$, and with slightly stronger sensitivity to the down-quark Yukawa coupling.
+The limits indicate that the $K^\pm$ channel is primarily sensitive to the up-quark Yukawa coupling, while the $\pi^\pm$ and $p/\bar{p}$ channels yield constraint bands with opposite slopes, as determined by the combination $\langle D^{h'}_{\bar q}-D^{h'}_q\rangle$.
+For pions, e.g. $\pi^+(u\bar d)$, this term has opposite signs for $u$ and $d$ quarks, whereas for protons, e.g. $p(uud)$, it has the same sign for both flavors, leading to the observed opposite slopes between the $\pi^\pm$ and $p/\bar{p}$ channels.
+Combining all single hadron channels is therefore essential to disentangle the flavor dependence, leading to typical upper limits of $\mathcal{O}(10^{-4}\sim 10^{-3})$, and with slightly stronger sensitivity to the down-quark Yukawa coupling.
+This is primarily driven by partonic hard scattering in the $\pi^\pm$ channel, while in the $p/\bar{p}$ channel it receives additional contributions from $u$-$d$ differences in FFs, further enhancing the sensitivity to $y_d$ relative to $y_u$, under the assumption of charge-conjugation and isospin symmetry~\cite{Bertone:2017tyb}.
 The overall sensitivity is dominated by the $\pi^\pm$ mode because the statistical uncertainties of $A_{LR, UD}^{h'}$ for the $K^\pm$ and $p/\bar{p}$ final states remain larger.
 These results complement existing constraints from other approaches, which often suffer from degeneracies in flavor space and thus cannot fully resolve the underlying quark flavor structure.